 5. Lucky and True Skill in table tennis

-The second weighting factors should be considered is the “score factors”.
-EmRatThich World Table Tennis Ranking is currently the only one which considers the “luckiness” and the “skill factors” into the rating systems.
+The second weighting factor that should be considered is the “score factors”.
+EmRatThich World Table Tennis Ranking is currently the only one that considers the “luckiness” and the “skill factors” into the rating systems.